top of page

 All dogs are unique, of course, but it’s unrealistic to expect any dog to arrive instantly well-adjusted and impeccably behaved.

-Angilly explains, “while [owners] might have the best intentions, new dogs have no idea where they are, who they’re with, or what is happening, and it takes time to build a positive relationship.”
+Angilly explains, “While [owners] might have the best intentions, new dogs have no idea where they are, who they’re with, or what is happening, and it takes time to build a positive relationship.”

+Stick to a Routine.
+Predictability is reassuring for dogs, particularly if they’re nervous.
+“A routine and quiet atmosphere are essential when first taking a dog home, generally for at least a few weeks.”
 This period could be even more unsettling for rescue dogs.
 “Some have come from multiple shelters and foster homes, have had long transport rides, and have received necessary, but likely stressful, medical care and behavior evaluations,” says Angilly.
 “This can understandably cause a great deal of stress for even the most well-adjusted dog.”

-This article is credited to and written By Gemma Johnstone for AKC,
+This article is credited to and written by Gemma Johnstone for AKC.

-Recall Training
+Recall training

-Recently an adopter reached out to us because they wanted to train their new pup on Recall.
+Training your dog on recall takes time but is one of the most important things your dog should know.
+Recently, an adopter reached out to us because they wanted to train their new pup on recall.
 Many of our suggestions are widely used by trainers.
-It can be a fun time for both owner and dogs.
+It can be a fun time for both owner and dog.
 It can also become frustrating if the owner doesn't take the time or have the proper skills to teach reliable recall.

 Some tools to use are